PaulskPt/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/v1.2_mods_by_PaulskPt/README_buttons_and_controls.md

 #
 # Up button (BUTTON 1):
 # - In mode "indx" or "file" this button loads the next notes set from memory
-# - In mode "note", if one or more buttons is activated: increases the note frequency of the selected note key
+# - In mode "note", if one or more buttons is activated: increases the note frequency of the selected note
 # Down button (BUTTON 3):
 # - In mode "indx" or "file" this button loads the previous notes set from memory
-# - In mode "note", if one or more buttons is activated: decreases the note frequency of the selected note key
+# - In mode "note", if one or more buttons is activated: decreases the note frequency of the selected note
 # Left button (BUTTON 4):
 # - In mode "indx" or in mode "note" if more than one button is activated,
 #   this button changes the selected index to the previous available index